How to Configure Firewall Rules

 From Presets

-There are several common protocols available which will fill the Protocol and Port Range fields automatically.
-For example, selecting HTTP will auto-fill the Protocol with TCP and the Port Range with HTTP’s default of port 80.
+There are several common protocols available which fills the Protocol and Port Range fields automatically.
+For example, selecting HTTP auto-fills the Protocol with TCP and the Port Range with HTTP’s default of port 80.

 Type dropdown list with the following options: SSH, HTTP, HTTPS, MySQL, DNS TCP, DNS UDP, All TCP, ALL UDP, ICMP, Custom